fossabot/knowledge-project-guidelines/docs/index.md

-# Project Guidelines and Best Practices
+# Knowledge Project Guidelines

-This is a set guidelines used at Knowledge projects such as [knowledgewallet.com](knowledgewallet.com) and [knowledgeapi.com](knowledgeapi.com)
+Knowledge Project Guidelines is collection of standards, conventions and best practices to follow when developing software at knowledge.io.
+This is used at Knowledge projects such as [knowledgewallet.com](knowledgewallet.com).

 *THIS IS A WORK IN PROGRESS!*